-ARISE (ARts through Intergenerational Social Engagement), a collaboration between CAPA, GrowIN, The Ohio State University, and Worthington Christian Village, is a six-week intergenerational program focused on storytelling through the fine arts.
+ARISE (ARts through Intergenerational Social Engagement), a collaboration between CAPA, GrowIN, The Ohio State University, and Worthington Christian Village, and At Home by High is a five-week intergenerational program focused on storytelling through the fine arts.

-Participants in this program will include teens from central Ohio, undergraduate volunteers from Ohio State University, and the residents living on the Health Care Center and assisted living floors of Worthington Christian Village.
+Participants in this program include teens from central Ohio, undergraduate volunteers from Ohio State University, and older adults living at Worthington Christian Village and those served by At Home by High.

 Goals for high school students: